 The Daybreak in action, Durango, Colo.
 Photo by Steve Fassbinder.

-Whether you’re peak bagging in the Rocky Mountains or navigating the Northeast’s thickly wooded 4000 footers, our minimalist Daybreak Pack offers the perfect mix of durability, comfort and weather-resistance for any 24-hour (or less) backcountry outing.
-We made this simple, but highly technical day backpack for adventurers at heart who can’t always get out for that thru hike or weeklong trip.
-As with all our gear, we’re not about bells and whistles or inessential extras: we utilize waterproof Dyneema® Cuben Fiber, the most cutting-edge fabric in the industry; we offer the pack in three torso sizes so you can optimize the fit; and we offer you just the features you need, and nothing more.
-We leave the designing of the latest trending colors and complicated pen organizer pockets in the capable hands of others.
-We’re about stripped down, high-performance gear that has been dialed in to meet the exacting requirements of the people who use it.
-Read more about the Daybreak, and check out the specs and features below.
-Read on…
+Whether you’re peak bagging in the Rocky Mountains or navigating the Northeast’s thickly wooded 4000 footers, our Daybreak Pack offers the perfect mix of durability, comfort and weather-resistance for any 24-hour (or less) backcountry outing.
+We made this simple, but highly technical daypack for those of us who can’t always get out for that thru hike or week-long trip.
+As with all our gear, we utilized waterproof Dyneema® Cuben Fiber, the most cutting-edge fabric in the industry to offer a pack that’s lighter and more durable than the competition.

 Imagine a desolate desert of snow and ice as far as you can see, devoid of all vegetation and with only a few living creatures–penguins, seals and seabirds.
 Antarctica still seems a vast white landscape untouched by humans.
 But while Antarctica may seem like some unreachable and unfathomable place, adventuring in the continent is becoming increasingly popular.
 More than 37,000 tourists visited Antarctica in 2009.
 Most people hire experienced guides.
 However, non-guided adventures and experiences are still possible, but extreme precautions need to be taken.
 We talked to Seth Timpano, a Hyperlite Mountain Gear Ambassador as well as an Antarctic Logistics & Expeditions Travel Safety Manager, to learn about how to prepare for an Antarctic adventure.